axibase/atsd/rule-engine/notifications/custom-zendesk.md

 | Password | `<ZENDESK_PASSWORD>` |
 | Endpoint URL | `https://<COMPANY_NAME>.zendesk.com/api/v2/requests/${request_id}.json` |

-Modify the `Endpoint URL` by replacing the `<COMPANY_NAME>` field with your zendesk company name.
+Modify the `Endpoint URL` by replacing the `<COMPANY_NAME>` field with your Zendesk subdomain.

 The `Endpoint URL` should look as follows: `https://axibase.zendesk.com/api/v2/requests/${request_id}.json`

-Keep the `${request_id}` placeholder in the URL path so that one can customize it in the rule editor.
-This would allow you to add a comments for different requests using the same web notification.
+Keep the `${request_id}` placeholder in the URL path so that it can be customized in the rule editor.
+This would allow you to add comments to different requests using the same web notification.

 Enter the Zendesk user name into the `Username` field and the password into the `Password` field.

 ### Payload

-The web notification can be configured to send a JSON document to the Zendesk endpoint in order to add a comment and the `Body` field can include the following text:
+Enter the following text into the `Body` field:

 ```
 {
   "request": {
     "comment": {
-      "html_body": "${message}<br><a href=${chartLink}>Chart</a><br>${alertTable}"
+      "html_body": "${message}<br><a href=${chartLink}>Chart</a><br>${htmlDetailsTable}"
     }
   }
 }
 ```

-Make sure that you enclose fields with double quotes, if necessary.
+The `html_body` text contains placeholders that will be substituted with actual values when the notification is triggered.

+The placeholders specified in the payload and the URL are visible as editable parameters in the rule editor.

 ![](images/zendesk_endpoint.png)